andreeyka/postgres-fastmcp/README.md

 }
 ```

 Each server can have its own transport type (`"http"` or `"streamable-http"`).
-The analytics server will be available at `http://localhost:8000/analytics/mcp` with streaming support.
+When using streamable-http globally, all servers in the main endpoint will use streaming transport.
+For separate endpoints, each server can specify its own transport type.

 #### STDIO Transport